Daily Comment (August 18, 2016)

 (Source: Bloomberg)

-Note how LIBOR rates spiked in 2008 and was “spikey” from mid-2007 through 2008.
+Note how LIBOR rates spiked in 2008 and were “spikey” from mid-2007 through 2008.
 That is a more classic example of the flight to safety element of the TED spread.
 We are not seeing that now.

 Here are some potential market effects: